NYUDataBootcamp/Book/intro.md

 ## Our approach

 There is a method to our madness.
 We will start quickly so that we can reach more interesting topics quickly -- On the bright side, this means that our workload will be heaviest when the workload of your other classes is lightest.
 We promise that it gets easier in spite of being a bit tough up front.
-These are some of our guiding principal's to put what is being taught into perspective.
+These are some of our guiding principles to put what is being taught into perspective.

 **One step at a time.** You can't do this in a day.
 It pays to work on the fundamentals before moving on to advanced data tools.
 Our friend Tom Sargent preaches, "Don't skip steps."
 We try to follow this principal.